 Let’s be a bit more precise:

-2) Convection is when heat is carried to the food by a fluid such as air, water, or oil.
+2) Convection is when energy is carried to the food by a fluid such as air, water, or oil.
 Cooking a hot dog in your kitchen oven where it is surrounded by hot air is convection cooking.
 So is boiling it in water, or deep frying it in oil (you really need to try a deep fried hot dog once).
-If you get one side of your grill hot and put the food on the other side, it is cooked by natural convection airflow.
-Most gas grills cook by convection.
+If you get one side of your grill hot and put the food on the other side (2-zone cooking), it is cooked by natural convection airflow.
+Most gas grills cook mostly by convection.
 A conventional indoor oven uses natural convection airflow to cook, but a "convection oven" has a fan and an extra heat source near the fan and uses forced airflow.
 A convection oven cooks 25% to 30% faster.
 It's like wind chill in reverse.
-The moving warm air blows away the cold air bubble surrounding the cold food and transfers more energy that stagnant warm air.
+The moving warm air blows away the cold air bubble surrounding the cold food and transfers more energy than stagnant warm air.
 In either case, airflow only cooks the exterior of the meat, the interior of the meat is cooked by conduction as the heat travels through it.
 Hot convection air can brown meats, but much more slowly than radiation.

-3) Radiation is the transfer of heat by direct exposure to a source of light energy.
+3) Radiation is the transfer of heat by direct exposure to a source of light energy, especially infrared (IR) energy.
 Put a hot dog on a coat hangar and hold it to the side of a campfire and you are cooking by radiation.
-This is how most charcoal grills cook.
+IR is how most charcoal grills cook.
 Think of it like sunburn which is caused by ultraviolet (UV) radiation, similar to IR just a different wavelength.
 If you want a dark brown sear on a steak, and you do want that of flavors, the best way is with IR.